johnmcfarlane/papers/c++/contractual-disappointment.md

 #### Nonenforcement Strategy

 The program continues past the bug, effectively ignoring the contract violation.
-For ISO C++ Standard contract violations, neither optimisation nor instrumentation is enabled.
+For C++ Standard contract violations, neither optimisation nor instrumentation is enabled.
 For C++ API Contract violations, assert statements behave as if they are not there: